PaloAltoNetworks/gaia/doc/documentation.md

 Type: `[]string`

-Contextual values that can be used to narrow searching of resources if the resourceID is not known.
+Contextual values that can be used to narrow searching of resources if the numericID or selflink are not known.
 For instance, it could be used to store a resource's location or public IP addresses to support cross-cloud analysis.

 ##### `kind`